juliuste/hare-niemeyer/readme.md

 ## Contributing

-If you found a bug, want to propose a feature or feel the urge to complain about your life, feel free to visit [the issues page](https://github.com/juliuste/hare-niemeyer/issues).
+If you found a bug or want to propose a feature, feel free to visit [the issues page](https://github.com/juliuste/hare-niemeyer/issues).